PlankCipher/dotfiles_old_0/README.md

 ### Arch

 Got you covered.
-Just clone this repo and run `spice_it_up.sh` on a fresh Arch install to get the exact same thing as me.
+Just clone this repo (including its submodules => `git clone --recurse-submodules https://github.com/PlankCipher/dotfiles)` and run `spice_it_up.sh` on a fresh Arch install to get the exact same thing as me.
 It should theoretically work on a non-fresh install, but I did not test that out.

 > **Note**: You may want to take a look at the script first.